Forms Rendering

 HTML Attributes

-You can set any HTML attributes to form controls using setHtmlAttribute(string $name, $value = true):
+To set arbitrary HTML attributes for form elements, use the method setHtmlAttribute(string $name, $value = true):

 $form->addInteger('number', 'Number:')